ShaheenHossain/eagle-12.1/doc/howtos/web.rst

         },
     });

-The class used to call Eagle ERP models is :class:`eagle.Model`.
-It is instantiated with the Eagle ERP model's name as first parameter (``oepetstore.message_of_the_day`` here).
+The class used to call Eagle models is :class:`eagle.Model`.
+It is instantiated with the Eagle model's name as first parameter (``oepetstore.message_of_the_day`` here).

-:func:`~eagle.web.Model.call` can be used to call any (public) method of an Eagle ERP model.
+:func:`~eagle.web.Model.call` can be used to call any (public) method of an Eagle model.
 It takes the following positional arguments:

 ``name``
   The name of the method to call, ``my_method`` here